cyberbotics/webots-doc/robotis-op2/symmetry.md

 position of the previous three servos is read and displayed.
 Finally, still in the loop, the opposite position of each servo of the right arm is applied to the corresponding servo of the left arm in order to mimic the motion of the right arm.

-In order to move the right arm which is free in simulation, select the robot, then press Ctrl+Alt and left click on the arm, then without releasing the left button move the mouse.
+You are now able to move the right arm which is free in simulation: select the robot, then press Ctrl+Alt and left click on the arm, then without releasing the left button move the mouse.
 This will apply a force (symbolized by an arrow) which will make the arm move.
 Note that it is very important to enable the